eraycelik/eraycelik/README.md

 ## About Me 🌟

 Hi there!
-I'm a mobile developer specializing in Swift, Flutter, and Firebase-powered applications.
+I'm a mobile developer currently improving my skills in Swift, Flutter, and Firebase-powered applications.
 Here's a little more about me:

 - 🔭 **Currently Working On:** Cross-platform mobile apps and backend services using Firebase.
 - 🌱 **Learning:** Advanced Flutter animations, SwiftUI, and Cloud Functions.